 Tips

-Cheddar Cheese on Apple Pie: A Wisconsin Love Story
+Cheddar Cheese On Apple Pie: A Wisconsin Love Story

-Cheddar Cheese on Apple Pie: A Wisconsin Love Story
+Cheddar Cheese On Apple Pie: A Wisconsin Love Story

 It’s also likely that the apples our ancestors had available weren’t quite as sweet as modern varieties, meaning that their apple pies may have skewed more towards savory.
 Once the apple pie and cheddar combo made its way to the U.S. with the first European settlers, it was here to stay.
-Today, the tradition remains alive—particularly in some regions of the U.S. like New England, the Midwest, and of course, Wisconsin.
+Today, the tradition remains alive, particularly in some regions of the U.S. like New England, the Midwest, and of course, Wisconsin.

-4 Wisconsin Cheddars to Pair with Apple Pie
+4 Wisconsin Cheddars to pair with apple pie

 Hook’s 10-Year Aged Cheddar: This legendary Wisconsin cheddar made by Hook’s Cheese in Mineral Point is a must-try for any cheese lover.
-Cheesemakers Tony and Julie Hook age this award-winning variety of cheddar for 10 whole years—but good things come to those who wait!
+Cheesemakers Tony and Julie Hook age this award-winning variety of cheddar for 10 whole years.
+This cheddar is proof positive that good things come to those who wait.
+The aging process gives this cheddar a dense texture with plenty of crunchy tyrosine crystals that turn each bite into a deliciously unique experience.
+This cheddar’s naturally tangy yet savory flavor notes make it a perfect topping for any apple pie.

 Renard’s Apple Harvest Cheddar: If you’re looking for a creative cheese to top your apple pie, look no further than this apple and cinnamon flavored cheddar from Renard’s Cheese.
-The inspiration for this cheese comes from Wisconsin’s Door County, where Renard’s Cheese is headquartered.
+The inspiration for this cheese comes from Wisconsin’s Door County, famed for its countless, vibrant fruit orchards and stunning vistas, where Renard’s Cheese is headquartered.
+A visit to Door County (and Renard’s Cheese) should be on everyone’s bucket list—just like this cheese should be on your grocery list.

 Deer Creek’s The Doe: Deer Creek crafted an artisan cheddar that strikes a delicate balance between sweet and savory.
 The Doe is a bandaged-wrapped cheddar marbled with Madagascar bourbon vanilla bean, resulting in a lightly perfumed and velvety cheddar.